 Craft beers are brewed onsite with true grit and patrons can enjoy a wide variety of beers, including an out-standing Agua del Diablo, don’t be fooled by the name, this beer has a sweetness that shines through the hops.
 Not to be out-done, the brewery crafts a range of seasonal ales; a kettle sour Guavalu Wheat Ale brewed with a guava puree.
 A wide assortment of craft beers and ales that can be enjoyed on site or taken home.

 St. George Brewery includes a full restaurant to satisfy your hunger; there’s also live music on Friday nights.

-Also, check out St. George’s other microbreweries, such as Iron Gate Public House & Brewery, St. George Brewing Company, and St. George Tempe Brewpub.
+Also, check out St. George’s other microbreweries, such as St. George Brewing Company, and St. George Tempe Brewpub.